Financial-ML/Market-Analysis-3/README.md

 ## Testing

-Tool that use to test the strategy that has been developed outside MQL4 in python.
+Use to backtest a strategy that based on the prediction of the Models from any period of time.

 #### How we do it
 * We do it by build our algorithmic trading strategy in python.
-* And load our Models in Tester program.
+* And load our Models in Tester component.
-* Then calculate the profits by saving the enter price then subtract from it the close price.
+* Then calculate the profits by saving the enter price and the Action then subtract from it the close price and subtract the spreed.

 #### Algorithmic Trading
-We call the models (Decision Tree and RandomForest) every one hour and say if the first 10 min is the same prediction do the predicted action.
+The advantage of Market-Analysis-3 is the mobility and in Algorithmic Trading we can have more the one Algorithm till now i add two algorithm:
+##### Algo_1

+##### Algo_2

 #### What we test
 1. Profit
 1. Total number of trades